 The following criteria must be met to graduate with Honors in the Department of Biological Sciences:

-- You must complete all of the usual requirements of a major in Biological Sciences, Ecology and Evolution, Microbiology, or Molecular Biology.
+- You must complete all of the usual requirements of a major in Biological Sciences, Computational Biology (or Bioinformatics), Ecology and Evolution, Microbiology, or Molecular Biology.

 - Your final QPA for Biological Sciences courses must be 3.25 or above.

 - Your final overall QPA for the 120 credits needed for graduation must also be 3.25 or above.